mawrkus/pull-request-review-guide/README.md

 ### 🤝 For both authors and reviewers

-#### Explain why, be explicit / Avoid ambiguity and vagueness

-When you suggest something, explain why.
+#### Be respectful / Ask - Explain - Suggest

+Always be considerate and respectful, specifically:

+- don't use the imperative,
+- don't blame (don't curse),
+- don't be sarcastic.

+Instead:

+- ask questions, avoiding judgment and assumptions about the author's perspective,
-Remember that, even if your suggestion seems straightforward, it might be interpreted by the author in a very different way.
-Take some time to fully explain your idea in an explicit manner, even if it's a bit more verbose.
+- explain your point of view in an explicit manner, even if it's a bit more verbose,
+- suggest.

-Clarity dissipes all doubts.
-Having a clear understanding of why you made this suggestion will help having better, more meaningful conversations and will save a lot of time.
+Respect and clarity dissipe all doubts and frictions.
+They help having better, more meaningful conversations and will save a lot of time.

 #### Stop the "reply" hemorragy / Don't write a novel